SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: SNIPER Training for TTS

 \subsection{SNIPER Training}

-We implemented SNIP by saving the initial model weights and masking all specified trainable weights, then computing the gradient with respect to the weights.
-The gradients were accumulated over the entire training dataset and saved (this takes 1 epoch since we use the whole training corpus).
-Once the gradients were computed, we generate masks with different sparsities by simply removing the lowest absolute gradients; this takes very little time and the masks are reusable.
+Because of its consistency, we employ SNIP to determine the weights that should be masked at each sparsity level.
+We implement SNIP (Fig.~\ref{fig:sniper}) by saving the initial model weights, initializing the weight masks to $\mathbf{1}$ and computing the gradient with respect to the masks.
+The gradients are accumulated over the entire training dataset (or a subset of data) and saved.
+Once gradients are saved, we generate masks with different sparsities by simply removing the lowest absolute gradients; this takes very little time and the masks are reusable.
 The various masks can be swapped during training according to a given schedule, which constitutes the evolving-rate part of SNIPER.
+The formal process is given in Algorithm \ref{alg:sniper}.

-We allow multiple options besides specifying the schedule.
-These include: (1) scaling individual parameter learning rates by $1/(1-sparsity)$, (2) limiting the sparsity of parameters to prevent bottlenecks, (3) limiting the maximum parameter learning rate, (3) excluding parameters by name, (4) restoring newly activated weights during a sparsity reduction either to zeros or the initial model values, (5) using a subset of the training corpus for gradient computation with a batch iterator, and (6) resuming from a previous state.
-Our SNIPER library is available on Github\footnote{https://github.com/iamanigeeit/sniper}.
+We allow multiple options in addition to specifying the schedule: (1) custom scaling of learning rates by sparsity, (2) limiting the sparsity of parameters to prevent bottlenecks, (3) limiting the maximum parameter learning rate, (3) excluding parameters by name, (4) restoring newly activated weights during a sparsity reduction either to zeros or to the initial model values, (5) using a subset of the training corpus for gradient computation with a batch iterator, and (6) resuming from a previous state.